Skip to content

 • Needs development: Fails to justify the reasons for this analysis or seek agreement from the patient

-Some trainees move directly from history taking and examination to a management plan.
+Some candidates move directly from history taking and examination to a management plan.
 It is not enough to reach a provisional or ‘working’ diagnosis - it is just as important to share this with the patient and tell them what you think is wrong.

 Why?
 There are three reasons: